J. Jayalalithaa: Later career

 She received Special Award from Filmfare for her performances in 'Chandhrodhayam', 'Adimai Penn' and 'Engirundho Vandhaal' in the years 1966, 1969 and 1970 as the Filmfare Award for Best Actress was introduced only in 1972.
 Her performance in Pattikada Pattanama, Suryagandhi were critically acclaimed and won her consecutive Filmfare Award for Best Actress in 1972 and 1973, respectively.

 From 1968 to 1973, at the peak of her career she took interviews and wrote columns in the magazines like Bommai.
 She wrote a column-"Ennangal Sila" in magazine Thuglak in the 1970s.
 She also wrote a short story, "Oravin Kaidhigal", for the magazine Kalki, "Manadhai Thotta Malargal" for Thaai magazine in the early 1980s.
 She wrote about her own life in a serialised memoir in the Tamil weekly magazine Kumudam.

 In 1980, she decided to voluntarily decline any new film offers.
 An Australia-based journalist Brian Laul took over the mantle of Piousji ('Khaas Bhat'- The filmi gossip column) wrote an article specifying Jayalalithaa was trying for a comeback but was not being offered any roles.
 Jayalalithaa chose to respond to him by writing a letter, in which she mentioned that she was not struggling to make any comeback and that she turned down the offer from producer Balaji to star in Billa (1980) alongside Rajinikanth.
 She added she wanted to pursue other interests and was not interested in pursuing her film career any further.

 Her closest friends from film industry included Manorama, Cho Ramaswamy, Rajasree, Jamuna, Saroja Devi, Kumari Sachu, Anjali Devi, Sowcar Janaki, Sukumari, Ravichandran, R. Muthuraman, Nagesh, M. N. Nambiar, Vennira Aadai Nirmala, S. A. Asokan, Jaishankar, V. K. Ramasamy, Major Sundarrajan, P. Susheela, Sheela, M. S. Viswanathan, L. R. Eswari, R.S.Manohar.

 She quoted on M. G. Ramachandran, "He was a very warm and caring kind of a person.
 And after Mother died, he replaced her in my life.
 He was everything to me.
 He was mother, father, brother, friend, philosopher, guide.
 Everything.
 He sort of took over my life."
 In many of her interviews she often said she entered films on being asked by her mother and entered politics on request by M. G. Ramachandran.
+Jayalalithaa had fallen out with MGR in 1973 and was leading a quiet life, reading books and writing for Tamil magazines.
+In 1981, Chief Minister MGR organised the 5th World Tamil Conference (Tamil Thiruvizha) in Madurai, where Jayalalithaa choreographed and performed in a dance-drama titled Cauvery Thantha Kalaiselvi ("The Artistic Daughter Bequeathed by the Cauvery") on the evening of 9 January.
+This event revived her relationship with him.